What is Foreign Exchange?

 - 1 mini lot = 10th of a lot or $10,000 (or currency equivalent)

 - 1 micro lot = 100th of a lot or $1,000 (or currency equivalent)

 As with equity transactions, you can hold “long” and “short” FX positions.
 Being long simply means buying the first currency and selling the second in any currency pair.
-So, if you expected the euro to strengthen against the dollar you would BUY EUR/USD.
-Conversely, if you anticipated a market fall, you might SELL a currency before the anticipated fall, with the aim of buying it back at the lower price.
+If you expected the euro to strengthen against the dollar you would BUY EUR/USD.
+Conversely, if you anticipate a market fall, you might SELL a currency before the anticipated fall, with the aim of buying it back at the lower price.

 Example of a Forex Trade